Two-pink-deckchairs-on-lawn

 Some of your ideal customers may have disabilities and impairments that can make it difficult to read and navigate your website.

-Hard-working websites value all their visitors and give an accessible and inclusive user experience.
+Hardworking websites value all their visitors, providing an accessible and inclusive user experience.

-How do you make your website more accessible?
+How can you make your website more accessible?

 Here are some tips: